-Except for bulk packaging, the hazard classes in Table 2 need placards only if the total amount transported is 1,001 pounds or more including the package.
+Except for bulk packagings, the hazard classes in Table 2 need placards only if the total amount transported is 1,001 pounds or more including the package.
 Add the amounts from all shipping papers for all the Table 2 products you have on board.
 See Figure 9.8.

-Placard Table 1 Any Amount
+Placard Table 1 Any amount

-IF YOUR VEHICLE

-CONTAINS ANY PLACARD AS

-AMOUNT OF
+If your vehicle contains any amount of Placard as

-1.1 Mass Explosives Explosives 1.1
+1.1 Mass explosives Explosives 1.1

-1.2 Project Hazards Explosives 1.2
+1.2 Project hazards Explosives 1.2

-1.3 Mass Fire Hazards Explosives 1.3
+1.3 Mass fire hazards Explosives 1.3

-2.3 Poisonous/Toxic Poison Gas
+2.3 Poisonous/Toxic gases Poison gas

-Gases 4.3 Dangerous When Wet Dangerous When Wet 5.2 (Organic Peroxide, Type B, liquid or solid, Temperature controlled) Organic Peroxide 6.1 (Inhalation hazard zone A & B only) Poison/toxic inhalation 7 (Radioactive Yellow III label only) Radioactive Eiguro 9 7
+4.3 Dangerous when wet Dangerous when wet

+5.2 (Organic peroxide, Type B, liquid or solid, Temperature controlled) Organic peroxide

+6.1 (Inhalation hazard zone A & B only) Poison/toxic inhalation

+7 (Radioactive yellow III label only) Radioactive